A Reputation Built On Trust

 Calgary is home to a large number of theatre and performance companies, including Theatre Calgary, the Alberta Ballet, the Calgary Opera, One Yellow Rabbit, the Calgary Philharmonic Orchestra and is the birthplace of the the improve games known as Theatresports.

-The Calgary Stampede is the world renown annual festival, rodeo and exhibition held every year in July.
+The Calgary Stampede is the world-renowned annual festival, rodeo and exhibition held every year in July.
 The ten day event — billed as "The Greatest Outdoor Show on Earth" — is attended by over 1 million visitors every year and includes a parade, agriculture shows and competitions, several stage shows, concerts, and First Nations exhibits.
 The Calgary Stampede is the largest rodeo in the world, one of Canada's largest festivals, and a popular annual tourist attraction.
 Since its inception in 1912, the Calgary Stampede has become a city-wide celebration of rodeo sports and the western way of life.

 Calgary Culture & Events